brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The SOC team applied technical CTI feeds to firewall and IDS systems, blocking malicious IP addresses and proactively stopping intrusion attempts on the network.

+### Threat Actor
+**Definition:**
+A Threat Actor is a person, group, or organization that carries out or directs a cyberattack.
+These actors operate with malicious intent, such as stealing information, sabotaging systems, or demanding ransom.

+**Example Sentence:**
+During an incident response, analysts identify the attacker as a threat actor belonging to an APT group targeting the company’s infrastructure.

 ### Threat Clustering
 **Definition:**